aws-samples/cfn101-workshop/content/basics/templates/resource-return-values/index.md

 Follow the steps below to [delete the stacks](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cfn-console-delete-stack.html) you created as a part of this lab:

 1. Navigate to the [AWS CloudFormation Console](https://console.aws.amazon.com/cloudformation/).
-2. On the **Stacks** page in the CloudFormation console, select the `resource-return-values` stack.
+2. On the **Stacks** page in the CloudFormation console, select the `cfn-workshop-resource-return-values` stack.
 3. In the stack details pane, choose **Delete** to delete the stack, and then choose **Delete stack** to confirm.
-4. Repeat steps above to delete the `resource-return-values-challenge` stack you created.
+4. Repeat steps above to delete the `cfn-workshop-resource-return-values-challenge` stack you created.

 ---
 ### Conclusion